peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 I come across a lot of React-Redux apps where components, action creators, and reducers are tested as separate units.
 Does this sound familiar?
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).

-But in this post I'll demonstrate why this method is insufficient when it comes to ensuring the stability of your application.
-I'll also show you a better — and frankly easier — way to test your React-Redux app that will give you more confidence deploying it to production.
+But in this post, I'll show you why following this method is not enough to ensure the stability of your application.
+I'll also show you a better — and frankly easier — way to test your app that will give you more confidence that your code is bug-free.

 ### Testing Atoms